Summary:

 What are the risks of not having a backup sump pump?
 Flooding.
 Water damage.
 A giant mess.
 A primary sump pump can fail or malfunction due to a power outage (common during heavy storms), a tripped circuit breaker, a blown fuse, and a host of other potential problems.
 When it fails, your home’s lower level is exposed to all of the water the sump pump would have normally pumped away.

-By installing a backup sump pump, you will enjoy peace of mind knowing you have an extra layer of protection against flooding and water damage.
+By installing a water-powered or battery backup sump pump, you will enjoy peace of mind knowing you have an extra layer of protection against flooding and water damage.
 A backup sump pump will continue to run, even during a power outage, because backup pumps don’t rely on the home’s electrical supply.

 The Two Types of Backup Sump Pumps

-If you’re in the market for a backup sump pump, there are two different types to consider:
+If you’re considering installing a sump pump as a backup to your primary pump, there are two different types to consider:

-- Battery-powered: The most popular type of backup sump pump, a battery-powered pump features a marine deep-cycle battery.
+Battery-powered: The most popular type of backup sump pump, a battery backup sump pump features a marine deep-cycle battery.
 Some battery-powered backup sump pumps can move up to 2,000 gallons of water per hour.

-- Water-powered: A water-powered backup sump pump empties a sump pit by running water through a pipe at high speed to generate sufficient suction.
+Water-powered: A water-powered backup sump pump empties a sump pit by running water through a pipe at high speed to generate sufficient suction.
 Because it operates based on water pressure, not a battery, it has unlimited running time—as long as water is available.
 This type of pump is especially helpful if you have multi-day power outages in your area.
 It removes two gallons of water for every one gallon of municipal water it uses.
+It can be a worthwhile alternative to a battery backup for a sump pump.

 Steps for Battery-Powered Backup Sump Pump Installation

 A water-powered device connects to your home’s water supply and requires a professional plumber to install.
-Some homeowners attempt to install their own battery-powered backup pump.
-We recommend contacting your local plumber to install your backup sump pump.
+Some homeowners attempt to install their own battery-powered backup pump, but we always recommend contacting your local plumber for this job.

 - Before starting the installation is a great time to clean the primary sump pump.